adjust/android_sdk/README.md

 </tr>
 </table>

-Upon receiving this information, Adjust changes sharing the specific user's data to partners.
+Upon receiving this information, Adjust enables or disables consent measurement.
 The Adjust SDK will continue to work as expected.

 ## Testing and troubleshooting